 Do you have a favorite blanket?
 One that is extra comforting?
 Perhaps it is especially soft and warm and has a long history of providing comfort.
-Maybe its colors, pattern and origins are meaningful to you?
+Maybe its colors, pattern and origin are meaningful to you?

 I have such a blanket with all of those special attributes.
 It is one that when I cuddle up in it, the stresses of the day seem to fade away.
-I love that blanket!
 I keep it on my living room sofa, which is only maybe five feet from my wood burning fire place.
 When the fire burns and crackles it’s like playing my sound machine on my favorite mode.
 The combination of the two together sends me to a place I want to be.
 Usually fast asleep!
 But I don’t just limit that blanket to the coldest months; I cuddle beneath it during the crisp months of autumn, the rainy months of spring, and occasionally even during summer when the air conditioning is blasting.
-Sometimes my husband squeezes next to me on the sofa under this blanket (barely fitting), but most often it’s all mine.
+Sometimes my husband squeezes next to me on the sofa under it (barely fitting), but most often it’s all mine.

 While in Peru, we definitely visited Macchu Picchu, and Cusco.
 We also visited Lake Titicaca via a most amazing train ride through small Peruvian towns and countryside.
 There you could see herds of alpacas.
 When the train stopped, we got off briefly at little market places.
 “Baby alpaca.
-Soft alpaca,” each vendor exclaimed.
+Soft alpaca,” each vendor sang.